 Please note, the information below is specific to degrees at the University of Sydney.

-If you are doing a Master of Philosophy (MPhil) or another Master’s degree by research, the ability to transfer to a PhD during the course varies according to each course and faculty.
-In most cases an application to transfer needs to be approved by your supervisor, meet progression requirements, and demonstrate that your research is of a sufficient scope and depth to sustain a doctoral thesis.
+If you are doing a Master of Philosophy (MPhil) or another master’s degree by research, the ability to transfer to a PhD during the course varies according to each course and faculty.
+Each faculty or school sets requisites for a transfer, including that you:

-In some Faculties candidates proceed through probation of no more than 4 Research Periods before being confirmed or transferred to a PhD.
-All HDR candidates including Master’s degree by research undergo an Annual Progress Review approximately every 12 months.
+In some faculties, candidates proceed through probation of no more than 4 research periods before being confirmed or transferred to a PhD.
+All HDR candidates including master’s degree by research undergo a progress review approximately every 12 months.

-The Master’s thesis must be a supervised thesis and represent a genuine contribution to the subject field.
-It must be between 30,000 to 80,000 words depending on the course resolutions of your faculty.
-An extension of up to 10,000 words can be given with permission by the Dean, Associate Dean of Research, or Chair of the Faculty Committee.
+The master’s thesis must be a supervised thesis and represent a genuine contribution to the subject field.
+It will normally be between 20 000 – 50 000 words depending on the course resolutions of your faculty.
+An extension of up to 10 000 words can be given with permission from the dean, associate dean of research education, or chair of the faculty committee.
 Course resolutions can be found on your faculty website or check with the Higher Degree by Research Administration Centre (HDRAC).
-The maximum word length excludes appendices.
+The maximum word length doesn’t include appendices.

-The submission and examination process for a Masters’ thesis is governed by the same policies as for PhD, except that for Master’s the minimum number of examiners is two, and one examiner may be internal.
+The submission and examination processes for a master’s thesis are governed by the same policies as for a PhD.

-PhD candidates may exit earlier with an award of Master of Philosophy when they have met the relevant Master’s degree by research requirements; as well as any course resolutions; and as approved by the faculty (normally the Postgraduate Research Coordinator or Head of School).
+PhD candidates may exit earlier with an award of Master of Philosophy if they have met the relevant master’s degree by research requirements, as well as any course resolutions; and if approved by the associate dean of research education.
 Award of an MPhil may also be one outcome of a PhD thesis examination.